Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Introduction

-$10^{-30}$ and $-10^{-30}$ seem to be the obvious results~\cite{kulisch1986arithmetic}.
-However, due to rounding errors, the computed results on a machine with the IEEE 64-bit floating-point arithmetic~\cite{IEEE-FP} are $-10^{-30}$ and $10^{-30}$ respectively.
-That is, one is underestimated because of rounding down, and one is overestimated due to rounding up. }

-Robustness of modern image classifiers has come under scrutiny due to a plethora of results demonstrating adversarial examples---small perturbations to benign inputs that cause models to mispredict, {even when such perturbations are not evident to the human eye}~\cite{madry2017towards,carlini2017towards,42503,43405}.
-If a {learned model} is used in critical applications such as self-driving cars, {clinical settings} or malware detection, such easily added perturbations can have severe consequences.
-As a result, research focus has shifted to training models robust to adversarial perturbations, that come endowed with \textit{{certified} robustness}.
+Robustness of modern image classifiers has come under scrutiny due to a plethora of results demonstrating adversarial examples---small perturbations to benign inputs that cause models to mispredict, even when such perturbations are not evident to the human eye~\cite{madry2017towards,carlini2017towards,42503,43405}.
+If a learned model is used in critical applications such as self-driving cars, clinical settings or malware detection, such easily added perturbations can have severe consequences.
+As a result, research focus has shifted to training models robust to adversarial perturbations, that come endowed with \textit{certified robustness}.

-Mechanisms for providing certified robustness aim to bound a model $f$'s misprediction rate given a certain level of perturbation.
-At a high level, such mechanisms return a radius $R$ around a test input $x$ with a guarantee that for any $x'$ within $R$ distance from $x$ (\eg under the $L_2$ norm), $f(x) = f(x')$.
+Mechanisms for providing {robustness certification} aim to bound a model $f$'s {sensitivity to} a certain level of perturbation.
+At a high level, such mechanisms return a radius $R$ around a test input $\mathbf{x}$ with a guarantee that for any $\mathbf{x}'$ within $R$ distance from $\mathbf{x}$, $f(\mathbf{x}) = f(\mathbf{x}')$.
 How $R$ is computed, whether it is sound and/or complete depends on the mechanism.
-For example, randomized smoothing~\cite{cohen2019certified,li2019certified,augmentation} {stabilizes a model's predictions and uses Monte Carlo sampling to estimate a radius with high-probability certified robustness}.
-Bound propagation~\cite{crown,beta-crown} {transfers} the upper and lower bounds from the output layer to the input layer of a neural network, and gives a lower bound of the perturbation needed to flip the classification of the model.
+For example, bound propagation~\cite{crown,beta-crown} transfers the upper and lower bounds from the output layer to the input layer of a neural network, and gives a lower bound on the perturbation needed to flip the classification.